spacether/wiigo/README.md

 - Frontend state was stored in as few keys as possible to minimize program complexity
 - Number of backend apis were minimized to reduce complexity
 - Separate Rsvps and Memberships APIs were used to prevent errors in group memberships and rsvps
+- Group pages accessed through group name in the url rather than id#
 - Search values were pushed to the url to allow a user to revisit a past search
 - Backend controllers only allow a logged in user with correct privileges to modify the db
 - "New items" shown on the group show page combine info from both memberships and rsvps